Anaind/sandbox/README.md

 # sandbox
-This repo will incluse realisation of different popular tasks.
+This repo will include realisation of different popular tasks.